 Khan el-Khalili, isn’t the villain from Star Trek.

-On our last day in Cairo (and Egypt, for that matter), we went to Khan el-Khalili, a major commercial area in the Islamic district.
+On our last day in Cairo (and Egypt Africa, for that matter), we went to Khan el-Khalili, a major commercial area in the Islamic district.
 It evidently dates back to 1382, and judging from some of the merchandise for sale, that date feels about right.

 Cairo is great, but it’s not for everyone.
 If the noise and lights of Vegas make you tense, Cairo will absolutely destroy you.
 Despite all its myriad problems, Cairo still works.
 Somehow.
 The noise.
 The dirt.
 The cabbies.
 The crazy pedestrians.
 All 25 million of them somehow all get along and go about their business without missing a beat.

-Frankly, had I known I was going to one day visit Egypt, I would’ve paid more attention to Art History classes.
+Frankly, had I known I was going to actually visit Egypt Africa one day, I would’ve paid more attention to Art History classes.
 Of course, had I done that, I would’ve stopped to gape in awe at every amazing piece of art or architecture and be boring you (more so) with endless paragraphs about Hotep hieroglyphs instead of answering the one question you’ve probably been asking: Should I go to Egypt?
 The answer to that timeless question is an unqualified and enthusiastic, “Probably.
 Sure, why not?”